What to Do After a Phoenix Car Accident (Checklist)

 1. Don't Leave the Scene

 You should never leave the scene of any type of accident.
 Doing so is against the law.
 Leaving the scene without stopping and reporting the accident will also ruin your chances of recovering compensation.
 Drivers who leave the scene

 after a car accident are usually the ones who caused the accident, which is why they are fleeing in the first place.
-Instead, stop, pull over, or exit your vehicle, whichever is possible and safe.
-Now you need to assess the situation.

 2. Check Yourself and Others for Injuries

 The next step is to check yourself and those around you to see if anyone is visibly injured or in serious trouble.
 If someone appears to be injured, don’t move them.
 Moving an injured person can potentially cause further damage.

 Anyone who can be moved out of the way should be.
 Those who are able to get out of the vehicle and move out of the way of traffic should do so.
 It is not uncommon for rubberneckers to cause side-of-the-road accidents while cars are stopped.

 Next, you should call 911 immediately.
 Even if it doesn't appear that anyone is seriously injured, you still need police to document the accident.
 It’s also possible that someone is injured without realizing it.
 That’s why paramedics come to motor vehicle accident scenes.

 Other involved parties involved in the car accident may try to talk you out of contacting the police.
 Don’t fall for this mistake.
 No matter what anyone else says, you should definitely contact the police after a car accident.
 A police report is vital evidence for your injury case and creates an official record that the accident happened.
 Additionally, it documents who was involved and details the extent of damage that occurred.

 When the police arrive, you should make sure that you: